CIS-BWE: Chaos-Informed Speech Bandwidth Extension: Comprehensive Analysis

 \subsection{Generator Architecture Ablation Study}

-To determine the optimal generator configuration, we performed three systematic ablations on core block selection, inter-stream connectivity, network depth, and MLP expansion ratio.
-The results are summarized in Table~\ref{tab:generator_ablation} for 2→16 kHz range.
+To determine the optimal generator configuration, we performed three systematic ablations on core block selection, inter-stream connectivity, network depth, and Multilayer Perceptron (MLP) expansion ratio, summarized in Table~\ref{tab:generator_ablation} for 2→16 kHz range.

 \textbf{Core Block Selection:} We consider two blocks: ConvNeXt and ConformerNeXt.
 The reason for choosing ConvNeXt is that we want to demonstrate the better performance of our ConformerNeXt over the SOTA ConvNext \cite{lu2024multi,lu2024towards}.
 We separately use a total of 16 ConvNext (denoted by ConvNeXt$_{16}$ in row \textcircled{ 1}) and ConformerNeXt (denoted by ConformerNeXt$_{16}$ in row \textcircled{ 2}).
 The row \textcircled{ 2} achieves the highest NISQA-MOS of 4.44, a +0.13 gain over ConvNeXt in row \textcircled{ 1}, along with improvements in LSD (1.10 vs 1.12), STOI (0.87 vs 0.86), and PESQ (1.70 vs 1.63).
-In this way, we find out the supremacy of the ConformerNeXt over ConvNeXt as a core block.
+In this way, we find the supremacy of the ConformerNeXt over ConvNeXt as a core block.

 \textbf{Inter-Stream Connectivity:} We compare linear and Lattice Net for coupling magnitude and phase streams.
-Lattice Net in row \textcircled{ 4} consistently outperforms the linear stream in row \textcircled{ 3} in terms of all six metrics.
-Therefore, we use Lattice Net as a cross-stream interaction for it's superior controlled mixing of amplitude and phase stream via learnable scalars' gating mechanism (see Section \ref{sec:genarchitecture}).
+Lattice Net in row \textcircled{ 4} consistently outperforms the linear stream in row \textcircled{ 3} in terms of all \mycolor{seven} metrics.
+Therefore, we use Lattice Net as a cross-stream interaction for its superior controlled mixing of amplitude and phase stream via learnable scalars' gating mechanism (see Section \ref{sec:genarchitecture}).

-\textbf{Depth and Head Count:} After getting the best core block and cross-connection scheme, we try to optimize the number of ConformerNeXt and head count in the generator.
-Reducing from 16 to 4 ConformerNeXt blocks (row \textcircled{ 2} vs row \textcircled{ 4}) yields a compact model with 7x reduction in size with compromising a small performance but still better/similar to SOTA models \cite{lu2024multi, lu2024towards} in Table \ref{tab:Comparative_analysis}.
-We further evaluated multi-head self-attention by reducing from 8 to 4 heads (row \textcircled{ 5}), leading to a minor NISQA-MOS drop (4.25 vs 4.29) compared to row \textcircled{ 12}.
+\textbf{Depth and Head Count:} After getting the best core block and cross-connection scheme, we optimize the number of ConformerNeXt and head count in the generator.
+Reducing from 16 to 4 ConformerNeXt blocks (row \textcircled{ 2} vs row \textcircled{ 4}) yields a compact model with a 7x reduction in size with compromising a small performance but still better/similar to SOTA models \cite{lu2024multi, lu2024towards} in Table \ref{tab:Comparative_analysis}.
+We further evaluated multi-head self-attention by reducing from 8 to 4 heads (row \textcircled{ 5}), leading to a minor drop in NISQA-MOS (4.25 vs 4.29) compared to row \textcircled{ 12}.
 We also test the hidden dimension of the linear network with one-fourth (row \textcircled{ 6}), which degrades NISQA-MOS to 3.60.